Defining a new HTTP method: HTTP QUERY

 Fortunately, HTTP is a living and evolving standard, so we can fix this.

-HTTP SEARCH is a proposed new HTTP method that's intended to solve this problem.
+HTTP QUERY is a proposed new HTTP method that's intended to solve this problem.

-A SEARCH request is a request that's safe (does not change the target resource) that can include a body.
+A QUERY request is a request that's safe (does not change the target resource) that can include a body.

-This helps because with SEARCH we can implement the above: we can send complex data queries clearly, without either encoding them in a URL or using a POST request.
+This helps because with QUERY we can implement the above: we can send complex data queries clearly, without either encoding them in a URL or using a POST request.

 Take all this with a grain of salt, but as of March 2021 it's now an officially adopted IETF HTTP draft specification, so it is on an official path towards eventual standardization, if all goes well.

 A raw HTTP/1.1 request using QUERY, as specified today, might look something like this: